Federated Learning with Domain Generalization: Problem Statement and Scheme

-(1) \textbf{Server Execution Phase.} The server is used to aggregate the model parameters uploaded by the clients.
+\textbf{Server Execution Phase.} The server is used to aggregate the model parameters uploaded by the clients.
 To begin the training, in Step s1, the server initializes the parameters $\mathrm{\mathbf{w}}=\left\{w_f,w_c,w_g\right\}$ of three network components (i.e., feature extractor $F(\cdot)$, classifier $C(\cdot)$, and \gename $G(\cdot)$) and distributes them to all clients.
 During the training process, in Step s2 and Step s3, the server receives and aggregates model parameters from all clients to obtain new parameters.
 Then, the server sends the aggregated parameters to the clients.
-After multiple rounds of server-client interaction, the model can be well trained.
+After multiple rounds of server-client interaction, the model can be well-trained.
+Note that the ML model (that is constructed as the series connection of feature extractor and classifier) is applied to target domains.

-(2) \textbf{Client Update Phase.} In the training process, the client uses the local discriminator and receives the parameters $\mathbf{w}$ of other components from the server to train on the local data.
+\textbf{Client Update Phase.} In the training process, the client uses the local discriminator and receives the parameters $\mathbf{w}$ of other components from the server to train on the local data.
 Specifically, as shown in Step c2 and Step c3, $\mathcal{L}_{err}$ is used to control the training of classifier $C(\cdot)$ and feature extractor $F(\cdot)$.
 Then, the parameters of $F(\cdot)$ and $C(\cdot)$ are updated to minimize the loss $\lambda_0\mathcal{L}_{adv\_f}+\lambda_1\mathcal{L}_{err}$.
 The parameters of the discriminator $D(\cdot)$ are updated to minimize the loss $\mathcal{L}_{adv\_d}$.
 In Step c8, the output of $D(\cdot)$ for the given positive samples with $\mathbf{y}$ is used to update the parameters of $G(\cdot)$ to minimize the loss $\mathcal{L}_{adv\_g}$.
 After the local training is completed, the client uploads the parameters $\mathbf{w}$ of $F(\cdot), C(\cdot)$, and $ G(\cdot)$ to the server.